 - "Thank you so much for your quick response, you could not have been any better.
 It has really made such a positive difference for this family.
 Thank you." - "Thank you so much.
 I feel like we are finally getting somewhere now, I have tried to get help for her since she was about 5 and didn't really get anywhere". - "thank you for listening and understanding you are the first person to listen to my needs". - "We will see if these changes make a big enough impact, as well as using strategies that you have suggested, before making a CAMHS referral" - "Because of the support I had, I have been able to deal with my child calmer and this has reflected in his actions being more positive" - "X is increasingly better able to understand his emotions.
 We are seeing fewer tantrums and longer periods of calm.
 This reduces stress on the whole family" - "We seem to be on an even keel and managing well now as a result of the support!" - 12.
+Commissioners have worked in partnership with Hampshire County Council to ensure the long-term future of this service and have agreed a new 3-year contract up until 31 March 2025.
+This agreement includes an expansion to a 44 week a year service (up from 40 weeks) and an increase in funding in line with the costs associated with running the service.

-Commissioners are working in partnership with Hampshire County Council to confirm the long-term future of the wellbeing support service.
-This includes potential for expanding the number of weeks per year the service is running. - 13.
-Autism Hampshire has been commissioned up until 31st March 2022 as a pilot to deliver parent support workshops, and school (primary or secondary) staff training focusing on supporting children and young people with traits of autism.
-Commissioners are now working to consider long term arrangements and review the effectiveness of this service.
+13. Autism Hampshire has been re-commissioned for another year up until 31st March 2023 as a pilot to deliver parent support workshops, and school (primary or secondary) staff training focusing on supporting children and young people with traits of autism.
+Commissioners will work to consider longer term arrangements and review the effectiveness of this service.